Archive The Ultimate Parental Guide on How to Teach Kids About Scams

 According to the FBI’s report, as of 2020, phishing was the most common attack performed by cybercriminals.
 Phishing is the practice of sending fraudulent messages to trick people into giving away sensitive information or downloading malicious software.

-To not fall into a phishing scammer’s trap, it’s best to double-check every email and message that wants personal information or money from you or wants you to download something.
+To not fall into a phishing scammer’s trap, it’s best to double-check every email and message that wants personal data or money from you or wants you to download something.
 For example, the language used in an email from a company you know might differ from their previous emails.
 They might call you by your username and, this time, only use a generic term such as “Dear Customer.”
-Also, if there is a link in your email, instead of clicking on it, go to the company’s website yourself.
-In suspicious circumstances, contact the company to see if they’ve sent the email or if it’s a hoax.

 Fishing a credit card from above a keyboard